merenlab/merenlab.org/software/anvio/help/programs/anvi-setup-scg-databases/index.md

   display: true
 ---

-The purpose of this program is to download necessary information from GTDB (https://gtdb.ecogenomic.org/), and set it up in such a way that your anvi&#39;o installation is able to assign taxonomy to single-copy core genes using `anvi-run-scg-taxonomy` and estimate taxonomy for genomes or metagenomes using `anvi-estimate-genome-taxonomy`).
+The purpose of this program is to download necessary information from GTDB (https://gtdb.ecogenomic.org/), and set it up in such a way that your anvi&#39;o installation is able to assign taxonomy to single-copy core genes using `anvi-run-scg-taxonomy` and estimate taxonomy for genomes or metagenomes using `anvi-estimate-genome-taxonomy`)..

+See **[program help menu](../../../vignette#anvi-setup-scg-databases)** or go back to the **[main page](../../)** of anvi'o programs and artifacts.

 {% include _toc.html %}